-The pilot and CFI were conducting a series of touch and go landings when smoke was seen streaming from the right lower section of the engine cowling after take off.
-Witnesses also reported hearing a rough engine condition.
-At approximately the same time, the pilot initiated a left turn towards the airport.
-The airplane was last seen in a nose low attitude.
-The airplane disappeared below the tree line and collided with the ground.
 Examination of the engine revealed damage throughout the supercharger assembly.
-The supercharge impeller was not totally secure on the impeller shaft.
-The impeller shaft retainer nut was loose on its shaft.
+The supercharger impeller was not totally secure on the impeller shaft.
+The supercharger impeller shaft retainer nut was loose on its shaft.
 This nut as well as the impeller shaft gear-teeth showed signs of wear.
 These teeth were worn down and disfigured.
-Both the aluminum cover plate and the bottom of the impeller blades showed signs of circular scraping.
+The steel spacer that sits on top of the impeller shaft bearing retainer showed signs of rubbing against its aluminum cover plate.
+Both the aluminum cover plate and the bottom of the supercharger impeller blades showed signs of circular scraping.
+Beneath the steel spacer of the supercharger impeller the bearing retainers were found broken.
 Small pieces of metal were found throughout the engine.
 Disassembly of the oil filter revealed metal shavings throughout.
+Several teeth on the idler gear were found to be separated from the gear.
+The intermediate gear also had numerous separated teeth.
+The front spark plugs were saturated with oil.
 No metal parts or gear teeth were found in the oil sump.